rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 _Available as of v2.4_

-If you have a group of individuals that need the same level of access in Rancher, in can save time to assign permissions to the entire group at once, so that the users in the group have the appropriate level of access the first time they sign into Rancher.
+If you have a group of individuals that need the same level of access in Rancher, it can save time to assign permissions to the entire group at once, so that the users in the group have the appropriate level of access the first time they sign into Rancher.

 After you assign a custom global role to a group, the custom global role will be assigned to a user in the group when they log in to Rancher.

+For existing users, the new permissions will take effect when the users log out of Rancher and back in again, or when an administrator [refreshes the group memberships.](#refreshing-group-memberships)

-The users will gain the permissions from the custom global role in addition to the **New User Default** global permissions.
+For new users, the new permissions take effect when the users log in to Rancher for the first time.
+New users from this group will receive the permissions from the custom global role in addition to the **New User Default** global permissions.
 By default, the **New User Default** permissions are equivalent to the **Standard User** global role, but the default permissions can be [configured.](#configuring-default-global-permissions)

 If a user is removed from the external authentication provider group, they would lose their permissions from the custom global role that was assigned to the group.
-They would continue to have the roles that were marked as **New User Default.**
+They would continue to have any remaining roles that were assigned to them, which would typically include the roles marked as **New User Default.** Rancher will remove the permissions that are associated with the group when the user logs out, or when an administrator [refreshes group memberships,]((#refreshing-group-memberships)) whichever comes first.

 > **Prerequisites:** You can only assign a global role to a group if:
 >